A Very Potter Senior Year: Act II

-In the headmaster's office, Voldemort has Ginny search for the Resurrection Stone.
-Hermione discovers the truth behind Riddle's diary, but is petrified by the Basilisk.
-In the infirmary, Ron cries over Hermione's petrified body and his inability to rescue the school ("I'm Just A Sidekick").
-Draco is dismayed to see Hermione, and the two boys drink Draco's Felix Felicis potion in a plan to save the day.
-Draco sets out to find the Chamber of Secrets, while Ron searches for Harry.
+Hermione runs into a possessed Ginny and watches Voldemort have Ginny her search for the Resurrection Stone, eventually grabbing the diary and seeing Voldemort, but is petrified by the Basilisk.
+In the infirmary, Ron cries over Hermione's petrified body and determines to find a way to save everyone, realising he doesn't care about being second-best ("I'm Just A Sidekick").
+Ron discovers a note Hermione wrote; Draco and Ron drink Felix Felicis and Draco sets out to find the Chamber of Secrets, while Ron searches for Harry.